 My projects focus on improving the diagnosis and rehabilitation of visual perception problems after brain injury.
 I work with adult stroke survivors and children with Cerebral Visual Impairment.

 Click on the link below to see a full list of all my journal articles and book chapters.
-For publications of a specific research project, click on the research project in the menu above.
+For publications of a specific research project, navigate to the relevant research project that you are interested in.

-You can get involved in our research in two ways.
+You can get involved in our research in several ways.

-First, you can take part in our studies as a research participant.
+You can take part in our studies as a research participant.
 Patients and healthy volunteers are welcome.
 We will ask you to do some mental puzzles on paper or on a computer.
 For instance we will show you a drawing and ask you what it is a picture of.
-This usually means visiting the university for about 1 hour.
+This usually means visiting the university, but some studies happen online.
 Some studies are shorter, some take longer and might require multiple visits.
 If you have difficulties getting to us, you can request a home visit.

-Second, you can get involved as a Patient of Public Involvement member.
+You can also get involved as a Patient of Public Involvement member.
 You will advise the research team on matters like how to improve the experience for research participants, what to prioritise in research and how to communicate research findings with the general public.
 Your involvement can range from one off phone call to regular meetings.